piklz/PiMS/README.md

 ### Install docker
 <p>First "Install docker" this might take a while.
 Process will install latest Docker and Docker-compose for ARM.
 When installation is completed you will be prompted to reboot, please do so before continuing.<p>

-### Build LMDS Stack
+### Build PiMS Stack
-<p>Next "Build LMDS Stack", select docker containers that you would like to pull and deploy.
+<p>Next "Build PiMS Stack", select docker containers that you would like to pull and deploy.
 You do not have to select them all, select only the one you will use.
 Selecting only the one you need will reduce RAM consumption on your Pi what might be a problem on RPi 3, not so much on RPi 4 I guess.
 I do not have RPi 4 so I was only able to test it on my old RPi 3B SBC</p>

 <p>You might like to install Portainer among all the other containers - Portainer is a graphical interface that lets you manage Docker engine - very useful tool if you don’t want to use Docker CLI.</p>